JGrubb/open-finops-stack/README.md

 ```

 This is a simplified diagram, but the goal of the OFS is to make it easy for practitioners to get to a Unified cloud bill, per the FOCUS spec.

+## Goals

+- To handle the basic data engineering portion of FinOps - acquiring and keeping up to date the billing data.
+Specifically, some Python scripts for pulling the billing data into a Clickhouse backend for storage and analysis.
+- To provide a SQL-based framework for managing your company's billing and business logic.
+This part will be a DBT install.
+- To provide a nice BI dashboard to query and visualize your bills, and to store reports and dashboards built from these reports.
+This will be a Metabase install.

+In other words, to provide a packaged, open-source BI approach to FinOps and billing data visibility.

+## Non-goals

+- We will not provide a means of automatically managing your commitment based discounts, which is where many paid FinOps tools provide additional value on top of the cost visibility.